Bill Gates is the second wealthiest man on the planet with a net worth in excess of $90 billion.

 None of this will happen overnight or in a straight line, but Michael Larson is known for his patience.

-Televisa’s dividend history is spotty.
-The company has declared annual dividends in five of the last six years but is mostly focused on reinvesting for earnings growth at this time.
+Investors should also note that Televisa’s dividend history is somewhat volatile since the company is mostly focused on reinvesting for earnings growth at this time.

 The stock is most appropriate for investors with a very long holding period and little need for current income today.